abc4tech/Encoder/README.md

 #Arduino Library for Incremental Shaft Encoders
-See
-    test_example.ino
-For how to use it.
+See test_example.ino for how to use it.

 #License